TSwetha24/Landing/README.md

-# 🌐 Technova - Landing Page
+# 💻 Technova - Laptop Product Landing Page

-Welcome to **Technova**, a vibrant, interactive, and responsive landing page designed to showcase your college’s technical symposium and cultural fest.
-This web project combines modern HTML, CSS, and JavaScript to deliver an engaging user experience.
+Welcome to **Technova**, a sleek, interactive, and fully responsive landing page designed to showcase your latest **laptop product**.
+This web project uses modern HTML, CSS, and JavaScript to deliver a premium and engaging product experience for visitors.

----

 ## 📌 Table of Contents